 Top secret’s to keeping your guitar in tune

 You've just broken into the gigging scene after lots of practice and tryouts.
-That big gig is coming up so you change your strings. you start your first song but somethings wrong.
-The guitars out of tune. how? is the guitar low quality? maybe the new strings are bad?
+That big gig is coming up so you decide to change your strings.
+You start your first song but something is wrong...
+The guitar is already out of tune!
+But how?
+Is the guitar low quality?
+Maybe the new strings are bad?

 Let me explain.
 When you tune up to a note, the string is being pulled by the machine head, with the string, the bridge, the headstock, and machine heads all being under equal pressure.